LucianoXu/NQPV/README.md

 This section gives some examples of verification tasks.
 The source can be found in the Github repository.

 ### Error Correction Code
-This example shows that the error correction code here is robust against single big-flip errors, for a random single qubit pure state.
+This example shows that the error correction code here is robust against single big-flip errors for a random single qubit pure state.
 1. Create a folder called "error_correction_code"
 2. In this folder, create a file called "example.nqpv" with the following content:
     ```